phax/phoss-smp/docker/README.md

 # Misc Docker related stuff

 ## Version change

-To change the version build of release versions you can specify the version on the commandline when building:
+To change the version build of binary release versions you can specify the version on the commandline when building:

 ```
-docker build --build-arg SMP_VERSION=5.1.2 -t phoss-smp-release-binary-xml-5.1.2 -f Dockerfile-release-binary-xml .
+docker build --build-arg SMP_VERSION=5.2.0 -t phoss-smp-release-binary-xml-5.2.0 -f Dockerfile-release-binary-xml .
 ```

 Note: since the file system layout changed between 5.0.0 and 5.0.1, the current version is only applicable to versions &ge; 5.0.1